SQL UPDATE

 employee_id = 192;Code language: SQL (Structured Query Language) (sql)

-Try It
+Try it

-SQL UPDATE with subquery example
+Using SQL UPDATE statement with a subquery #

 Sometimes when employees change their last names, you update the employees table only without updating the dependents table.